-The bowel is part of our digestive system.
+The bowel is part of the digestive system.
 It’s divided into two parts: the small bowel and the large bowel.
 The large bowel is made up of the colon, rectum and anus.

-The first part of the colon starts at the bottom, right-hand side of the abdomen just after the small bowel and the appendix.
-This part goes up the right side of the abdomen.
+The first part of the colon starts at the bottom, right-hand side of your abdomen.
+It comes just after the small bowel.
+It goes up the right side of the abdomen.

-The second section goes across the abdomen from right to left.
+The second section goes across the abdomen from your right to your left side.

-The third section goes down the left-hand side of the abdomen.
+The third section goes down the left-hand side of your abdomen.

 The final part of the colon is an ‘S’ shape bend that joins onto the rectum.

-The rectum is the last part of the large bowel before it opens to the outside at the anus.
-It is approximately 15cm (6 inches) long.
+The rectum links the colon to the anus.
+It is about 15cm (6 inches) long.